mongodb/specifications/source/auth/auth.rst

 ~~~~~~

 Drivers SHOULD raise an error as early as possible when detecting invalid values in a credential.
 For instance, if a ``mechanism_property`` is specified for `MONGODB-CR`_, the driver should raise an error indicating that the property does not apply.

+Drivers MUST raise an error if any required information for a mechanism is missing.
+For instance, if a ``username`` is not specified for `SCRAM-SHA-256`, the driver must raise an error indicating the the property is missing.

 Naming